wso2/docs-is/en/docs/guides/identity-federation/jit-workflow.md

 enable_enhanced_feature = "true"
 ```

-With the the JIT provisioned enhanced feature, the following capabilities will be available.
+With the JIT provisioned enhanced feature, the following capabilities will be available.

 - A Federated unique user id will be set as the username of the JIT provisioned user.
-- Second-factor authenticators (Ex:- TOTP, Email OTP) will be able to configure for federated users when JIT provisioing is enabled
+- Second-factor authenticators (Ex:- TOTP, Email OTP) will be able to configure for federated users when JIT provisioning is enabled
 - When an IDP is deleted, all provisioned users from that IDP will be deleted.
-- Editing JIT provisioned user’s attributes will not be allowed.
+- Editing JIT-provisioned user’s attributes will not be allowed.
 - Ability to lock JIT provisioned user accounts based on social identity.